8 Must-Know Answers Before Buying A Greenhouse Tubular Heater (Nov 2024 update)

 ● 4 ft or 120 cm 240-watt heater

-Small greenhouses will benefit from the 1ft tubular heater or 2 ft tubular heater.
-If your summer house has adequate warmth, you can still install these small heaters near your tools or under cabinets to keep tools dry and prevent the growth of mould on shelves and cupboards.
+Small greenhouses will benefit from a 1ft or 2 ft tubular heater.
+If your summer house is adequately warm, you can still install these small heaters near your tools or under cabinets to keep tools dry and prevent the growth of mould on shelves and cupboards.

-If you want to heat a larger greenhouse, a 3 ft tubular heater provides ample heating at a fraction of the cost of using conventional heating methods.
+If you want to heat a larger greenhouse, a 3 ft tubular heater provides ample heat at a fraction of the cost of using conventional heating methods.

 5) How much does it cost to run a tubular greenhouse heater?

-According to thecurrent standard electricity tariff UK (1 October to 31 December 2023),the average cost for electricity is 27p per kWh consumed.
+According to the current standard electricity tariff UK (1 October to 31 December 2024),the average cost of electricity is 24.5p per kWh consumed.

 A 1ft tubular heater consumes 60 watts of power in an hour.
-When converted, that's 0.06 kWh, meaning your energy bill is 1.6 pence per hour.
+When converted, that's 0.06 kWh, meaning your energy bill will be 1.6 pence per hour.
 You can leave the electric tubular greenhouse heater running for 24 hours, and it will only cost you 38 pence of power consumed.

-It is cheaper to run a greenhouse tubular heater all day compared to conventional heating solutions.
-In some cases, you have to regulate the temperature and humidity in your greenhouse.
-The cost of operating a dehumidifier with a tubular heater is far cheaper than that of a fan or hydro heater.
+In contrast, running a greenhouse tubular heater all day is significantly cheaper compared to conventional heating solutions.
+Some models operate for as little as 1p per hour, making them an economical choice for maintaining the right temperature and humidity in your greenhouse.
+Additionally, the cost of operating a dehumidifier alongside a tubular heater is far less than that of a fan or boiler heater.

 More tips for reducing greenhouse tubular heater costs

 ● Insulate your greenhouse against heat loss.
-Fix any crevices on the greenhouse walls that may be causing heat to escape or allowing moisture into the greenhouse.
+Fix any crevices in the greenhouse walls that may be causing heat to escape or allowing moisture into the greenhouse.

 ● Close doors and windows when using the heater.
-A tube heater warms up faster in enclosed spaces, saving on electricity.
+A tube heater warms up enclosed spaces faster, saving on electricity.

 ● Take advantage of sunlight.
 The UK still gets pockets of sunshine during the winter months.
 Turn off the heater when it shines to allow your greenhouse to warm up naturally.

 ● Choose the right size heater for your greenhouse.
-No need to install a 180-watt heater where a 60-watt heater will suffice.
+There is no need to install a 180-watt heater where a 60-watt heater will suffice.

 6) Can you leave a tubular heater on all the time?